sharmi1305/Netflix-Movies-and-TV-Shows-Clustering/README.md

 Column Name	Description

-show_id	Unique identifier for each show,
+Show_id	Unique identifier for each show,

-type	Movie or TV Show,
+Type	Movie or TV Show,

-title	Title of the content,
+Title	Title of the content,

-director	Director name (can be missing),
+Director	Director name (can be missing),

-cast	Main cast (can be missing),
+Cast	Main cast (can be missing),

-country	Country of production,
+Country	Country of production,

-date_added	Date added to Netflix,
+Date_added	Date added to Netflix,

-release_year	Year of release,
+Release_year	Year of release,

-rating	Content rating (e.g., PG, TV-MA),
+Rating	Content rating (e.g., PG, TV-MA),

-duration	Duration in minutes or seasons,
+Duration	Duration in minutes or seasons,

-listed_in	Genres/categories,
+Listed_in	Genres/categories,

-description	Short description
+Description	Short description

 🛠 Data Processing